NaturalHistoryMuseum/ckanext-dataspatial/README.md

 Usage
 -----

 When using PostGis, you will need to create PostGis columns on your dataset.
-There are actions and commands provided to do this for you, however you will need to embed those within your worklow.
+There are actions and commands provided to do this for you, however you will need to embed those within your workflow.
 When using Solr, you will need to make sure the spatial data is indexed.
 It is up to you to manage this.
 Geospatial searches and query extent work both with PostGis and Solr - to use Solr you will need to install and configure the [datasolr](http://github.com/NaturalHistoryMuseum/ckanext-datasolr) extension for the datasets you wish to use Solr on.

 ### Create geospatial column on a PostGIS dataset